qualisys/qtm-scripting/README.md

 # QTM Scripting
 Scripting examples and tools for QTM.
-Lua and Python are supported in the common API for QTM.
+Lua and Python are supported in the QTM Scripting Interface.
 But for now these examples are all in Python.
 ## Installation
 1. Download the repo to your machine.
 2. In QTM Project Options->Miscellaneous->Scripting: